Passion: What If You Could Have Twice as Much of It?

 One Life

 There are a couple of things important here: One, never underestimate the power and influence one person can have.
 James 5:17 says, “Elijah was a man just like us”.
+Wait, what?!
 Is that true?
 Perhaps one person like you can help someone turn their life around.
 (To paraphrase Chris Farley’s motivational speaker Matt Foley: “Even if that person is YOU.”)
 Edmund Burke said, “All that is necessary for the triumph of evil is that good men do nothing.”
 So, then, DO SOMETHING.
 Even if you don’t change the world, you may change YOURSELF.

 Second, Elijah confronted evil by calling down the fire of God.
 When is the last time you asked for God’s fire to come down and consume you?
 Ever?
 (No story, no testimony…) Like Elijah, we live in a world where leaders support shaky beliefs, people follow false gods, and evil seems to be gaining… And a lot of folks are on the fence like the crowd watching Elijah, interested on seeing whether God will work, but saying nothing.
 They are waiting to see whether a new chapter of Acts will be written… I’m thinking this world could use a few more fired-up Christians, and the world could change, one heart at a time.
 Could it happen?